bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 ### 1.6.
 Purpose

-The purpose of this Governance Framework (GF) are to define the rules, requirements, processes and artifacts that enable TSM credentials to be applied to a digital wallet that can be verified by the Mining Association of Canada (MAC) to assess mining companies’ performance on at a coporate level as well as a facility or site level.
+The purpose of this Governance Framework (GF) is to define the parameters of a digital TSM credential.

 ### 1.7.
 Scope